About the course

 Quantitative Chemical Biology

-This module is delivered with our industrial collaborators and provides an overview of different quantitative chemical biology techniques, tools and statistical analysis used to study and manipulate biological systems.
+This module provides an overview of a range of quantitative chemical biology techniques, tools, and statistical analyses used to study and manipulate biological systems.

 Computational Approaches for Chemical Biology

-This module is delivered with our industrial collaborators and provides an overview of computational techniques, including coding and machine learning applied to biological questions.
+This module is delivered in collaboration with our industrial collaborators and provides an overview of computational techniques, including coding and machine learning applied to biological questions.